dekuNukem/duckyPad/duckyscript3_beta_test.md

 * [Click me to download the beta firmware](https://github.com/dekuNukem/duckyPad/raw/master/firmware/beta_1.0.0_duckyscript3.dfu)

-* [Follow this guide](firmware_updates_and_version_history.md) to update your duckyPad, use the file you just downloaded.
+* [Follow this guide](firmware_updates_and_version_history.md#usb-firmware-updates) to update your duckyPad, use the file you just downloaded.
 You can go back at any time.

-* [Scroll down and download](https://github.com/dekuNukem/duckyPad/releases/tag/1.0.0) the new beta configurator software.
+* [Head here, scroll down and download](https://github.com/dekuNukem/duckyPad/releases/tag/1.0.0) the new beta configurator software.

 * Launch and use it as usual!

-* [Try this script](resources/duckyscirpt_3_test_script.txt) for a demo of new features.
-Select all, and copy paste everything as-is into the configurator.
+* [Try this script](https://raw.githubusercontent.com/dekuNukem/duckyPad/master/resources/duckyscirpt_3_test_script.txt) for a demo of new features.
+Select all and copy paste everything as-is into the configurator.

 * Read the **rest of this guide** and try out the new commands yourself!